Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Pull competitor ad copy and test variations

 Copy the top 5 to 10 performing ad variations into a spreadsheet with columns for keyword, headline, description, and landing page URL.
 Note patterns in their messaging like specific benefits called out, price mentions, or urgency phrases.
-These elements survived their internal testing, so you can adapt similar angles in your own campaigns without starting from scratch.

 Ads that run for months prove they convert, making them safer templates than guessing what messaging works.